MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-faq.md

 If you have older MSTest based test projects that reference `Microsoft.VisualStudio.QualityTools.UnitTestFramework` and you don’t wish to move to the newer MSTest NuGet packages, upgrade to Visual Studio 2017 version 15.4.

 In some cases, you may need to explicitly restore the NuGet packages referenced by the projects in the solution in order for Live Unit Testing to work.
-You can do this either by doing an explicit build of the solution (select **Build**, **Rebuild Solution** from the top-level Visual Studio menu) or by restoring packages in the solution (right-click on the solution and select **Restore NuGet Packages**) before enabling Living Unit Testing.
+You can restore the packages either by doing an explicit build of the solution (select **Build**, **Rebuild Solution** from the top-level Visual Studio menu), or by right-clicking on the solution and selecting **Restore NuGet Packages** before enabling Living Unit Testing.

 ## Does Live Unit Testing work with .NET Core?

 **Answer:**

 Yes.
 Live Unit Testing works with .NET Core and the .NET Framework.
 Support for .NET Core was added recently in Visual Studio 2017 version 15.3.
-Please upgrade to this version of Visual Studio if you want Live Unit Testing support for .NET Core.
+Upgrade to this version of Visual Studio if you want Live Unit Testing support for .NET Core.

 ## Why doesn't Live Unit Testing work when I turn it on?